cmatthews20/vhdl-projects/README.md

 Dataflow (RTL):
 - Explicitly shows movement of + operation on data.
 Often used for complex design aspects for synthesis
-- Code describes circuit WRT flow of data between register inputs/outputs (logic equations)
+- Code describes circuit with respect to flow of data between register inputs/outputs (logic equations)

 Structural:
 - Explicitly defines connection/organization of modules.
 Used to connect top-level system components (reduces details required)